WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 |

-Chrysopsis villosa.
-(Golden Aster) Semi-desert, foothills,
+Heterotheca villosa.
+Synonym: Chrysopsis villosa.
+(Hairy Golden Aster) Semi-desert, foothills,

 montane.
 Openings, disturbed areas.
 Late spring, summer, fall.
 Heterotheca villosa is abundant not only in the foothills and mountains, but also in vacant lots, farmyards, and along roadsides.
-It needs little water, often blooms for three or four months, seeds itself readily (and spreads from roots), and has a marvelous spicy-sharp sage aroma.
-The plant pictured is about seven inches tall and flowers are about a half inch in diameter.
-"Villosa" is Latin for "hairy". |
+It needs little water, blooms from late spring through late fall, seeds itself readily (and spreads from roots), and has a marvelous spicy-sharp sage aroma.
+This is one of the easiest of native plants to have around your house.
+They are very hardy and will out-compete non-native weeds.
+I have many, many hundreds of these on my property.
+"Villosa" is Latin for "hairy", but as used in botany, the term refers to long, soft, unmatted hairs. |

 ||